§ credential-schemas 0.1 Working Group Draft

 addresses (array) Various addresses associated with the credential subject.
 Array Structured into an array of objects (see the definition of the Address object ).

 sex Biological sex of the individual at birth.
-Allowed values: male, female. string
+Recommended values: male, female. string

 gender Gender that the credential subject identifies as.
 Some reference values (non-exhaustive list): male, female, transgender male, transgender female, non-binary…. string